Surgical Procedures: Surgery and Staging for Oropharyngeal Cancer

 What is recovery like?

 The recovery and hospital stay after surgery to treat oropharyngeal cancer will depend on the surgery you have had.
-Some patients will require a tracheostomy to help you breathe.
+You may need a tracheostomy to help you breathe.

-You will be told how to care for your surgical incisions, tracheostomy (if applicable), and G-tube (if applicable), and will be given other discharge instructions before leaving the hospital.
-If you will need rehabilitation, including physical and occupational therapy and speech and swallowing support, that will be discussed with you as well.
+You will be told how to care for your surgical incisions, tracheostomy (if you have one), and G-tube (if you have one).
+You will be given other discharge instructions before leaving the hospital.
+If you need rehabilitation, including physical and occupational therapy and speech and swallowing support, your healthcare provider will talk to you about that.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+Your medical team will tell you the medications you will be taking, like those for pain, blood clot, infection, and constipation prevention and/or other conditions.
+They will also talk to you about nutrition and tell you if you need to limit certain activities.

 How can I care for myself?